Cvar1984/sussyfinder/README.md

 Blacklist system exist also to speed up the scanning progress and make it easier to spot the malware.

-## hash pr
-please provide the source files if you want to make pr to add your own hash data
+please provide the source files if you want to make pr to add your own hash data.